If you are in a hurry, the best baitcasting rod is the KastKing Royale Legend Fishing Rod

 Baitcasting Rod Must Match

-One thing a beginner may not know is that a baitcasting rod has to be matched up with a baitcasting reel only.
+One thing a beginner may not know is that a baitcasting rod has to be matched up with a baitcasting reel only and not nessicarily all beginner rods.
 Even though it may appear like you could turn over a spinning rod and put a baitcasting reel on it, it won’t work over a long period of time.

 Also, don’t get confused when you see the term casting rod as you shop.
 This is the same thing as a baitcasting rod.
 If you look at the design of a baitcastier rod, you will see that the reel sits on top with the steel line guides pointing up.
 So, as the line pushed down on the inside of the guides, the rod will bend.
 On a spinning rod, the steel guides point down so you line will pull on the outside of the ring.